rtCamp/ps-analysis-tool-wiki/Localization.md

 - Spanish

 ## Using PSAT extension in your language
-To view PSAT in your preferred language, you can change the language settings of your Chrome browser.
+To view PSAT in your preferred language, you can change the display language settings of your Chrome browser.
 Here are the steps for each operating system:

 ### Mac
-To change the display language on macOS, follow these steps:
+To change the Chrome's display language on macOS, follow these steps:

 1. On your Mac, choose Apple menu  > System Settings,
 2. Click General  in the sidebar